jimnist/quickstart-jekyll-zurb-prose-heroku-travis/README.md

 also set up to use prose.io and to deploy to [Heroku](http://heroku.com) using [Travis CI](http://travis-ci.org/) based on the strategy detailed [here](http://metabates.com/2012/10/23/deploying-to-heroku-from-travisci/).

-i also got rid of `make setup` step generally, because the sites i use this for are not programming blogs and i think explicitly running `bundle install` makes more sense. later, i got rid of the Makefile altogether.
+i got rid of the Makefile.

 i also modified the directory structure to be more like [octopress](http://octopress.org/) to have a **source** directory for the jekyll files so that i can point prose.io at that directory only and not have users mess with other files. i am also having output go to the top level **site** directory and sass files are generated from the **sass** directory.